ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## How to use virtual threads

-Virtual threads are instances of the nonpublic `java.lang.VirtualThread` class, which is a subclass of the `java.lang.Thread` class.
+Virtual threads are instances of the nonpublic `VirtualThread` class, which is a subclass of the `Thread` class.

 ![thread class diagram](/images/thread_class_diagram.png)

 The `Thread` class has public constructors and the inner `Thread.Builder` interface for creating and starting both platform and virtual threads.
 For backward compatibility, all public constructors of the `Thread` class can create only platform threads.
-Virtual threads are instances of the nonpublic class that cannot be instantiated directly.
-The only way to create virtual threads is to use a builder.
+Virtual threads are instances of a class that does not have a public constructor, so the only way to create virtual threads is to use a builder.
 A similar builder exists for creating platform threads.

-Summary of methods of the _Thread_ class to handle virtual and platform threads:
+The `Thread` class has the following new methods to handle virtual and platform threads:

 <table>